What Happens To The Lincoln Park Zoo Animals In The Winter?

 More about our questioner

-Stephanie Stump is a graphic designer and printmaker based in Chicago.
-For her day job, she designs for clients in the alcoholic beverage industry at a marketing company downtown.
-In her downtime, she creates logos for small businesses, plays the banjo, and goes hiking and backpacking around the Midwest.
+Stephanie Stump is a graphic designer and printmaker.
+For her day job, she designs ads for clients in the alcoholic beverage industry at a marketing company in Chicago.
+In her downtime, she enjoys cooking, travel, playing the banjo, and the outdoors.